The transition into Parenthood course

 Ideally 6-8 couples maximum per course, allowing one on one attention and a more relaxed, boutique atmosphere.

-Julie provides courses over weekends, during weekday nights and weekday days.
-Check the information below for full dates and time details.
+Julie provides courses over weekends throughout the year.
+Check the calendars full dates and time details.

 All courses are delivered in English at Julie’s studio in Sylvania, about 20 minutes south of Sydney Airport.